 Although images for Oral History are currently reproduced in black and white, please do not convert scanned or digital images from colour to black and white or greyscale before sending them to us.
 We welcome images in full colour in case they are suitable for the front and back covers.

 It is important to send us the original scanned images (or digital files from a camera in the case of recently taken images) rather than embed them in a Word or text file.
 If you are planning to take pictures using a digital camera or smartphone, please ensure that the quality level is set at as high a resolution as possible.
-Send the images (clearly labelled with author, image number and page for positioning, eg bornat-pic5-p12.jpg) by email (with each image in a separate email) to Journals Administrator or by creating and copying the jpegs into a Dropbox folder (www.dropbox.com) and inviting firstname.lastname@example.org to share the link.
+Send the images (clearly labelled with author, image number and page for positioning, eg bornat-pic5-p12.jpg) by email (with each image in a separate email) to Journals Administrator or by creating and copying the jpegs into a Dropbox folder (www.dropbox.com) or WeTransfer folder (https://wetransfer.com/), and inviting email@example.com to share the link.

 If you are unable to scan your images yourself and are sending us prints for us to reproduce, please note we cannot accept responsibility for any that may be lost or damaged in the post.
 If you do not have personal access to a scanner and do not want to risk posting them, many local photo shops or local printers should be able to help.
 Many photo shops now offer retouching to remove tears, folds, blemishes and improve tone and colour, etc, as well as usually being able to handle transparencies and negatives, which we cannot.
 Please note we will only perform minimal retouching to your images, mainly to achieve suitable contrast and tone for printing.

-Oral History is unable to pay for any images except in exceptional circumstances or for front-cover images.
+Due to tight production budgets Oral History is unable to pay for any images except in exceptional circumstances or for front-cover images.

 If in doubt, or you would like further advice about scanning and the use of images, please contact Andy Smith at our designers Smith+Bell, via email at firstname.lastname@example.org or by ringing him on 07968 588729.